Joshua-Jurgensmeier/CRAHIT/README.md

 # CRAHIT
-For the purposes of Cedar Rapids Area Homeschools IT Club.
+For the purposes of Cedar Rapids Area Home-schools IT Club.